lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 };
 ```

-This allows me to keep my config-like values, which may change as we go, isolated from the main logic of my service worker.
-Just a personal-preference organization thing.
-Thanks for your patience.

 ### Writing the fetch handler

 Now we're ready to pass applicable `fetch` requests on to a handler.
-The `onFetch` function needs to:
+The `onFetch` function needs to figure out:

-1. Review the `request` information and see what "kind" of asset this is.
-This helps to figure out what to do with it and what `cache` to put it in.
-2. Execute the appropriate strategy for this asset type and actually respond to the request
+1. What kind of resource is being requested?
+2. How should I fulfill this request?

-#### 1. What kind of thing is being requested?
+#### 1. What kind of resource is being requested?

-First, I can look at the `HTTP Accept` header to get a hint as to what kind of asset is being requested.
+I can look at the `HTTP Accept` header to get a hint as to what kind of asset is being requested.
 This helps me figure out how I want to handle it.

 ```
 function onFetch (event, opts) {